-Annual lease payments for rented properties amounted to P147 million in 2016.
+Annual lease payments for rented properties amounted to ₱282 million in 2017.
 Lease contracts are renewable annually.
-Land in Taytay, Rizal where farm's facilities are located, is owned by an affiliate and is rent-free.

 RLC has invested in a number of properties located across the Philippines for existing and future development projects.
 All of these properties are fully owned by RLC and none of which are subject of any mortgage, lien or any form of encumbrance.
 RLC also enters into joint venture arrangements with land owners in order to optimize their capital resources.
 Not only does this encourage raw land development for future projects but it also provides them with exclusive development and marketing rights.